waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

     + this cannot be enforced by normal python class management, since parameters are not python attributes
-    + it is enforced at the application level, e.g. by PgxnObject
+    + it is enforced at the application level, e.g. by PgxnObject and other interfaces that create or modify domain objects

   - The 'id' and 'oid' attributes of ParameterDefinition have a special relationship (also true for ParameterContext objects):